HoraN1/osr-course/README.md

 If you encounter an error like `roslaunch: command not found`, run `source ~/.bashrc` first.

-Run this command to start gazebo simulation
+Run this command to start gazebo simulation, you may run `gzserver --verbose` to run an empty model and setup gazebo online models.

 ```
 roslaunch osr_gazebo robotic_setup.launch
 ```

+The first time you run this command, it may take some time and may cause some error.
 For more information regarding how to use this workspace or testing, please visit the [course website](http://www.osrobotics.org/osr/installation/system.html).